aroxu/tidy/README.md

 # Tidy

-Tiny Tidy WebServer with GUI / CLI.
-For WebServer / File Sharing purpose.
+Tiny Tidy WebServer with GUI / CLI for WebServer / File Sharing purpose.

 I would like to express my great thanks to [@gangjun06](https://github.com/gangjun06) for helping me to create the engine.